zubairov/tesb-rt-se/examples/sam/README.txt

    </soapenv:Body>
 </soapenv:Envelope>

-You will see the events sent out on the console log from Tomcat.
+then, you will see the SAM events generated and stored into Derby database (or from Tomcat logs).

+Please find more information from SAMUserGuide doc and GettingStartedGuide doc.